What Is a Dental Bone Graft?

 Jawbone health and density are important to your general dental health.
 If your jawbone is deteriorating from periodontal (gum) disease, physical trauma, or the loss of teeth, you may need to undergo a bone graft to strengthen the foundation of your teeth and allow for dental implant placement.
 Bone grafting is a specialized procedure our board-certified periodontists offer to help to strengthen and build up your jawbone so that it is healthy enough to support tooth replacement with an implant.
 At Premier Periodontics, we use minimally invasive Piezoelectric techniques when performing precision bone grafting procedures to replace lost bone and improve oral health.
-Get in touch with one of our Bellevue, WA area practice locations today to meet with our team for more on bone grafting for your needs.
+To learn more about a bone graft for dental implants or other oral health concerns, get in touch with one of our Bellevue, WA, area practice locations to meet with our experienced team.

 Bone Grafting Reviews

 "Dr. Dkeidek was on time(!!), kind, knowledgeable, gentle, and knew how to anesthetize the nervous me for the extraction.
 I highly recommend him for implants and bone grafting as well.
 The team at Premier Periodontics is friendly and knowledgeable, which makes each visit a pleasant experience."- T.M. / Google / May 04, 2021